|

 next his name.
 If I feel a player is a severe risk, your will see

-next to his name.
+a next to his name.
 While I feel like I have accounted for each player’s

 “risk” with their spot on the Big Board, you may be